 \section{Conclusion}

-This paper presented NVM, a novel learning-based framework, which builds a neural-network description of the Lagrangian vortex structures and their interaction dynamics to reconstruct the high-resolution Eulerian flow field in a physically-precise manner.
-We demonstrated the efficacy of our method in generating highly accurate prediction results, with low computational cost, of the leapfrogging vortex rings system, the turbulence system, and the systems governed by Euler equations with different external forces.
-We compared the prediction results made by NVM and CVM for solving Euler equation in the periodic box and discovered that the relative error of predict velocity using NVM is more than 10 times smaller than that of CVM.
-Moreover, our method only requires training data collected from a very short window of training period (more than 100 times shorter than the prediction period), which will potentially solve data acquisition problems in real systems.
-Our method is the first approach that can utilize motions of finite particles to learn infinite dimensional dynamic systems.
-Featured by its unique ability to generate highly accurate prediction results with low computational, NVM marks a significant advancement in numerical fluid simulation.
+We propose a novel learning-based framework, NVM, which builds a neural-network description of the Lagrangian vortex structures and their interaction dynamics to reconstruct the high-resolution Eulerian flow field in a physically-precise manner.
+We demonstrate the efficacy of our method in generating highly accurate prediction results, with low computational cost, for the leapfrogging vortex rings system, the turbulence system, and the systems governed by NS equations with different external forces.
+Our method is the first approach to utilizing the motions of finite particles to learn infinite dimensional dynamical systems.
+Featured by its unique ability to generate highly accurate prediction results with low computational cost, NVM marks a significant advancement in numerical fluid simulation.